-• The accident occurred because the equipment operator didn't maintain control of equipment while extracting material.
+• Failure to maintain control of equipment while extracting material.

 - Maintain control of operating mobile equipment. - Keep all exits clear in cabs, including alternate and emergency exits, and make sure the doors open freely before beginning work. - Retrofit older models of equipment with current automatic braking systems. - Ensure all controls and brakes are set to the appropriate position for the task.